colbyford/sparkitecture/machine-learning/classification/decision-tree.md

 # Decision Tree

-## Setting Up Decision Tree Regression
+## Setting Up a Decision Tree Classifier

 {% hint style="info" %}
 **Note:** Make sure you have your training and test data already vectorized and ready to go before you begin trying to fit the machine learning model to unprepped data.